 These are just a few examples of the great books that your 10th grader can read this year.
 As you can see, a wide variety of genres and styles are represented to help your teen discover what type of literature piques their interest.

-And, if you have a 9th-grader, let me help you choose what a freshman should be in What Should Be On Your 9th-Grade Reading List?
+And, if you have a 9th-grader, 11th-grader, or 12th-grader let me help you choose What Should Be On Your 9th-Grade Reading List, What Books Neet To Be On Your Student's 11th-Grade Reading List and What Books Need To Be On Your Student’s 12th-Grade Reading List.

 Need a language arts course that includes all these books rolled up into one series for your high schooler?